 Anorectal manometry may also be used.
 This test measures whether or not the muscles around the rectum are functioning normally.

 Although constipation and straining may be causes of rectal prolapse, simply correcting these problems may not improve the prolapse once it has developed.
 There are many different ways to surgically correct rectal prolapse.

 Abdominal or rectal surgery may be suggested.
 Your doctor can help you decide which method will most likely achieve the best result by taking into account many factors, such as age, physical condition, extent of prolapse and the results of various tests.
 Most commonly, surgery is done through the abdomen and is called the Ripstein procedure.

 Success depends on a number of factors, including the status of a patient’s anal sphincter muscle before surgery, whether the prolapse is internal or external, the overall condition of the patient and surgical method used.
 If the anal muscle has been weakened, either because of the rectal prolapse or for some other reason, it may in many cases significantly regain strength after the rectal prolapse has been corrected.

 Chronic constipation and straining after surgical correction must be avoided.
 A great majority of patients are completely relieved of symptoms, or are significantly helped, by the appropriate procedure.

-Our rectal prolapse patients come to us from the area of Miami Valley, in the greater Dayton area and in the greater Springfield area, including: Centerville, Englewood, Kettering, Dayton and Huber Heights in Montgomery County, OH; Springfield in Clark County, OH; and Beavercreek and Xenia in Green County, OH.
+For advanced, specialized care, visit Dayton Colon & Rectal Center.
+Our rectal prolapse patients come to us from the area of Miami Valley, in the greater Dayton area and in the greater Springfield area, including: Dayton, Huber Heights, Centerville, Englewood and Kettering in Montgomery County, OH; Springfield in Clark County, OH; and Beavercreek and Xenia in Green County, OH.
 Call us at 937.435.8663 or fill out our online Request an Appointment form to schedule a consultation with one of our colorectal specialists.